If you’re confused about what is a blog, how it works, and if this is something YOU would want to do – you’ve come to the right place!

 It’s just content posted on a blog like what you’re reading right now.
 It’s usually in the form of text but could be a video or image.

-The structure is usually incredibly varied, but there is typcially a headline (the headline for this blog post is What is a Blog?
-What is Blogging?
-[Easy-Breezy Breakdown for 2019]) followed by text, images, and sometimes videos.
+The structure is usually incredibly varied, but there is typically a headline (the headline for this blog post is What is a Blog?
+How it Works and Why Start One in 2019) followed by text, images, and sometimes videos.

 What does BLOG stand for?